Estimate of Costs

 Amounts Payable to UAlbany OR your Home SUNY Campus

-UAlbany students and non-SUNY students are billed for all amounts listed on the Estimate of Costs by UAlbany’s Office of Student Accounts through the e-pay system EXCEPT the amounts listed under ‘Other Projected Expenses’.
-If you are a non-UAlbany SUNY student, you will receive two bills: one from your home SUNY campus for tuition and the university fee (and any other applicable campus-based charges) and another from UAlbany for all other education abroad charges listed above.
+UAlbany students, non-SUNY, and community/technology college students are billed for all amounts listed on the Estimate of Costs by UAlbany’s Office of Student Accounts through the e-pay system EXCEPT the amounts listed under ‘Other Projected Expenses’.
+If you are a non-UAlbany student at a 4 year SUNY campus, you will receive two bills: one from your home SUNY campus for tuition and the university fee (and any other applicable campus-based charges) and another from UAlbany for all other education abroad charges listed above.
 Billable amounts include:

-- UAlbany and non-SUNY students are registered for the individual education abroad program by UAlbany and are billed for SUNY tuition by UAlbany’s Student Accounts Office through e-pay, along with all other education abroad charges.
+- UAlbany, non-SUNY, and community/technology college students are registered for the individual education abroad program by UAlbany and are billed for SUNY tuition by UAlbany’s Student Accounts Office through e-pay, along with all other education abroad charges.

 - Other SUNY students attending 4-year SUNY schools will register for study abroad and pay tuition at their home SUNY campus.

 Semester participants will be registered for 15 credits or for the usual number of credits awarded in a particular program.

 Upon successful completion of the term abroad, the number of credits is adjusted to reflect the actual number of SUNY credits earned.
 Tuition is billed according to the original registration.
 Billing is subject to upward revision if you complete more credits than you originally were billed for, but will not be reduced if fewer than 12 credits (or the minimum required for a particular program) are ultimately earned.